Contact Us Today (424) 372-3112

 Protective & Restraining Orders for Domestic Violence Cases

 Most domestic violence cases in Los Angeles involve consideration for the safety of the alleged victim.
 The prosecutor will typically request a domestic violence protective order that prohibits you from making contact with the victim while the charges are pending.
-The crime of violating a restraining or protective order is described California Penal Code 273.6
+The crime of violating a restraining or protective order is described in California Penal Code 273.6

 In almost all cases, even if the victim objects, the judge will issue a protective order at the arraignment.
-However, the judge has the discretion to issue a “level one” protective order that would permit peaceful contact, but they usually initially order a full protective prohibiting any type of contact.
-Later, if the victim tells the court they want to have contact with you, they can amend the protective order.
+However, the judge has the discretion to issue a “level one” protective order that would permit peaceful contact, but they usually initially order a full protective prohibiting any contact.
+Later, if the victim tells the court they want to contact you, they can amend the protective order.
 Aggravated trespassing is defined under Penal Code 601 PC.

 Pretrial for Domestic Violence Cases